SIU NIM TAO

 SIU NIM TAO: FOUNDATION COURSE

 Master the basics on this intensive introduction to one of the most effective and popular martial arts.
 This course is ideal for students wanting to explore and familiarise themselves with the most basic and fundamental techniques of the Wing Chun system.

 Level: Beginners.
 If you've not done Wing Chun before or have only a small amount of experience.

 ABOUT THE COURSE

 The Siu Nim Tao foundation course is an ideal introduction for students wanting to explore and familiarise themselves with the basic techniques and concepts of Wing Chun.
-On this course, you will learn the key concepts and principles of the Wing Chun system, including how to apply them.
-You will learn basic techniques such as the centreline punch, techniques that form part of the Wing Chun foundation.
+On this course, you will learn the core principles of the Wing Chun system, including how to apply them.
+You will learn basic techniques such as the centreline punch, stance and footwork techniques that form part of the Wing Chun foundation.
 Students will also be introduced to the first (empty hand) form, Siu Nim Tao, in addition to learning and understanding how to approach ‘Lok Sau’ or ‘Lap Sau drill’ (as it is more commonly known).

 What will you learn?